An intensive therapy program to help children meet their functional goals

 The Therasuit program aims to help your child:

-- Improve independence with activities of daily living (self-care, feeding & dressing)
+- Improve independence with daily activities like self-care, feeding and dressing

 - Improve body awareness